StarGate01/pyglobalplatform/README.md

 The high-level shell handles memory management and does proper marshalling of all python types.
 It still uses `bytearray()` internally, but no longer does modifications in ByRef-passed buffers - instead the actual results are properly returned.

-The class `GP211Shell` implements a subset of the `gpshell` supported commands for GP 2.1.1 , ans follows the same semantics.
+The class `GP211Shell` implements a subset of the `gpshell` supported commands for GP 2.1.1 , and follows the same semantics.

-Example:

 ```python
 from globalplatform import shell, native